-"Two-thirds of consumers around the world say they choose brands because of their stand on social issues, and over 90% of millennials say they would switch brands for one which champions a cause" Alan Jope - CEO Unilever
+"Two-thirds of consumers around the world say they choose brands because of their stand on social issues, and over 90% of millennials say they would switch brands for one which champions a cause"

+Alan Jope - CEO Unilever

+L'ORÉAL

-How L'Oreal 'shares beauty with all' L'Oreal's sustainability commitments are covered under their global program 'Sharing Beauty With All'.
+How L'Oreal 'shares beauty with all'

+L'Oreal's sustainability commitments are covered under their global program 'Sharing Beauty With All'.

 This programme is categorised into four areas: innovating, producing, living and developing sustainably.

-Categorised under 'Developing Sustainably' is the Solidarity Sourcing Program that we've collaborated closely with L'Oreal on in Asia.
-Established in 2010, the programme directs a proportion of the group's global purchases to suppliers who give people typically excluded from the job market access to work and a sustainable income.
-MONITORING INDICATORS UP TO 2020 TOTAL BENEFICIARIES 90,635 ⊘ people from underprivileged communities who gained access to employment.
-SOLIDARITY SOURCING
+Categorised under 'Developing Sustainably' is the Solidarity Sourcing Programme that Indicia has collaborated closely with L'Oreal on in Asia.

+Established in 2010, the programme directs a proportion of the group's global purchases to suppliers who give those people typically excluded from the job market access to work and a sustainable income.
-20 people gained access to employment.

-ĽORÉAL VOCATIONAL TRAINING IN THE BEAUTY SECTOR

-18,443

-people in difficult social or economic situations participated in free vocational training in the beauty sector through the Beauty For a Better Life programme, supported by the Fondation L'Oréal.

-HIRING PEOPLE WITH DISABILITIES\

-people with disabilities work for L'Oréal.
+Heineken brewing a better world

-Heineken Brewing a Better World Heineken has extensive sustainability programmes operating globally, focusing on three pillars of activity -People, Planet, and Prosperity.
-Much focus has been placed on sustainable water consumption and carbon emissions - and the statistics on this page speak for themselves in terms of what the brand has achieved.
-Some of the recent projects and achievements that Heineken has undertaken include water balancing in Spain, where the brand partnered with the Valencia Government to restore part of the Poyo ravine with indigenous vegetation, saving 400,000 cubic metres of water every year.
+Heineken has extensive sustainability programmes operating globally, focusing on three pillars of activity -People, Planet, and Prosperity.

+Much focus has been placed on sustainable water consumption and carbon emissions - and the statistics speak for themselves in terms of what the brand has achieved.

+Some of the recent projects and achievements that Heineken has undertaken include water balancing in Spain, where the brand partnered with the Valencia Government to restore the Poyo ravine with indigenous vegetation, saving 400,000 cubic metres of water every year.

 The brand has also commissioned its second brewery to use 100% renewable energy.
-The new brewery, in Austria, follows the Tiger Beer brewery in Singapore, which harnesses the energy of the sun through 8,000 solar panels on the roof of a building.
+The new brewery, in Austria, follows its Tiger Beer brewery in Singapore, which harnesses the energy of the sun through 8,000 solar panels on the roof of a building.

 Tiger Beer's brewery was the first solar powered brewery in the world when it opened in 2015.
 It's delivered a CO2 reduction of around 20% for the factory.

 Removal of plastics and replacement with sustainable alternatives has been a focus as well.
 In the UK, the removal of plastic rings and shrink wrap saves more than 500 tonnes of plastics every year.

 Heineken has also been working with the supply chain, seeking commitment for sustainable sourcing through implementation and adherence to their supply code.

-33% decrease in water consumption in breweries since 2008.
+decrease in water consumption in breweries since 2008

-49% decrease in breweries' carbon emissions since 2008.
+decrease in breweries' carbon emissions since 2008

-39% reduction in accident rates since 2015.
+reduction in accident rates since 2015

-95% of markets selling Heineken® devote 10% of their media spend to responsible consumption campaigns.
+of markets selling Heineken devote 10% of their media spend to responsible consumption campaigns

 Drawing conclusions

 No one champion stakeholder can delivery sustainability alone.
 It's important to recognise that brand owners, procurement, marketing and manufacturing need to collaborate with partners, agencies, suppliers and communities.

 Here's a recap of our key points...

 Purpose is the 'why' in what you believe in.
 Sustainability is how you practise it to help your company to thrive in perpetuity.

 Sustainability is no longer just a 'nice to have' because consumers now actively 'vote' with their dollars for sustainable brands.

 Many look up to businesses as the key agents for change.
 It is now time to create a better world through better business.

 To make a difference, sustainability and sustainable practice need to sit at the heart of the business model.

-Value creation through sustainable practice is not short term or long term, it should be in every term.
-For sustainability to earn its keep, position it as a busines driver that contributes to the overall business model.
-Sustainability is everyone's responsibility don't be afraid to take it up and start the conversation.
+Value creation through sustainable practice is not short term or long term, it must be in every term.

+For sustainability to earn its keep, position it as a business driver that contributes to the overall business model.

-Meet the authors
+Sustainability is everyone's responsibility.
+Don't be afraid to take it up and start the conversation.

+Explore how we can transform your approach to sustainability to drive both marketing and business success.

+Talk to Indicia Worldwide today

+hello@indicia.konicaminolta.com